awslabs/aws-sdk-swift/reference/0.x/AWSFinspacedata/FinspaceDataClientProtocol.md

 func getProgrammaticAccessCredentials(input: GetProgrammaticAccessCredentialsInput, completion: @escaping (ClientRuntime.SdkResult<GetProgrammaticAccessCredentialsOutputResponse, GetProgrammaticAccessCredentialsOutputError>) -> Void)
 ```

-### getWorkingLocation(input:​completion:​)
+### getWorkingLocation(input:completion:)

-A temporary Amazon S3 location to copy your files from a source location to stage or use
-as a scratch space in Habanero notebook.
+A temporary Amazon S3 location to copy your files from a source location to stage or use as a scratch space in Habanero notebook.

 ``` swift
 func getWorkingLocation(input: GetWorkingLocationInput, completion: @escaping (ClientRuntime.SdkResult<GetWorkingLocationOutputResponse, GetWorkingLocationOutputError>) -> Void)